CrossFacilityWorkflows/CrossFacilityWorkflows.github.io/docs/source/cctbx.rst

     run is completed, a XRootD cluster automatically copies all files associated with that run to the SCRATCH Lustre file system at NERSC (dashed arrow) over the ESNet network, using two data transfer nodes.
-Once the data for a run has been completely transferred to NERSC, the cctbxl job sentinel tool (running on a login node, middle box) automatically submits data analysis jobs (running in shifter containers, bottom right box).
+Once the data for a run has been completely transferred to NERSC, the CCTBX "job sentinel" tool (running on a login node, middle box) automatically submits data analysis jobs (running in shifter containers, bottom right box).
 The data analysis at NERSC are coordinated by a MySQL database hosted on the Spin microservices